Skip to content

 Linux: Scan and Configure New LUNS on Redhat Linux (RHEL)

-cpx May 22, 2013 1 min read CentOS
+cpx May 22, 2013 1 min read CentOS Linux

 Found another useful thing on the web.
 This is the quick guide to rescan and configure newly added LUNS in Linux.